bhaskarhadimanig/sfal-vsd/README.md

 Here there is no drc violation even no metal contact tap present in the nwell.<br>
 ![12](https://github.com/user-attachments/assets/a2e93722-bdaf-4af2-8414-6f142d32047f)

-#### Correct/proper implementation of the drc rule of nwell4.mag by editing tech file
+#### Correct/implementation of the unimplemented drc rule of nwell4.mag by editing tech file
 ![13](https://github.com/user-attachments/assets/9ff36382-257e-4339-a4b2-46a1da22b95e)
 ![14](https://github.com/user-attachments/assets/2af60c99-c57e-49a6-9a26-01e99bbc2ce9)
 ```text